dotnet/docs-maui/docs/data-cloud/rest.md

 - **400 (BAD REQUEST)** – the request is not understood by the server.
 - **404 (NOT FOUND)** – the requested resource does not exist on the server.

+> [!TIP]
+> When dealing with a REST Service, you may have observed the utilization of async and await.
+For more information about Asynchronous programming, see [ Asynchronous programming with async and await](dotnet/csharp/asynchronous-programming).

 ## Local development

 If you're developing a REST web service locally with a framework such as ASP.NET Core Web API, you can debug your web service and .NET MAUI app at the same time.
 In this scenario, to consume your web service over HTTP from Android emulators and iOS simulators, you must enable clear-text HTTP traffic in your .NET MAUI app.
 For more information, see [Connect to local web services from Android emulators and iOS simulators](local-web-services.md).